John Vanderpant: Life and career in British Columbia

 The economic difficulties of the Depression affected Vanderpant's business and health, and he ceased making photographs around 1937.
 Vanderpant died of lung-cancer in Vancouver in 1939, at age fifty-five, leaving behind his studio and an extensive legacy of work.

 Recognition

 In 1926, Vanderpant was honoured by being named a Fellow of the Royal Photographic Society of Great Britain, in London.
 In 1934, he was the first Vancouver artist to have an individual showing at the Seattle Art Museum.
 The Vancouver Art Gallery held displays of his prints in 1932 and 1937 and a retrospective in 1940.
-In 1976 the National Gallery of Canada sponsored an exhibition of his work that travelled across the country.
-Vanderpant's work is now in the collections of Library and Archives Canada, Ottawa; the National Gallery of Canada, Ottawa, the Art Gallery of Ontario; Toronto; Leiden University, The Netherlands; the Los Angeles County Museum of Art, Los Angeles, CA; the New Westminster Historic Centre and Museum, New Westminster, BC; the Rijksmuseum, Amsterdam; and the Vancouver Art Gallery.
+In 1976, the National Gallery of Canada sponsored an exhibition of his work that travelled across the country.
+Vanderpant's work is now in the collections of Library and Archives Canada, Ottawa; the National Gallery of Canada, Ottawa, the Art Gallery of Ontario; Toronto; Leiden University, The Netherlands; the Los Angeles County Museum of Art, Los Angeles, California; the New Westminster Historic Centre and Museum, New Westminster, British Columbia; the Rijksmuseum, Amsterdam; and the Vancouver Art Gallery.